rdfostrich/article-jws2018-ostrich/content/introduction.md

 are published as separate dumps per version, efficient access to prior versions is often limited.

-A [survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for native versioning capabilities, as current RDF archiving approaches have scalability issues at Web-scale.
+A [survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for improved versioning capabilities, as current RDF archiving approaches have scalability issues at Web-scale.

-{:.todo}
-And these are not native?

 The authors state that an efficient RDF archive solution should have a scalable *storage model*, efficient *compression* and *indexing methods* that should enable expressive versioned querying.

-Furthermore, RDF archives should be publishable at a low cost, to make them queryable at Web-scale.
+Like any Linked Dataset, RDF archives should be publishable at a low cost to make them queryable at Web-scale.

-{:.todo}
-Is this still in the survey or is it us?
-And why should they be published?

 For this, a low-cost solution such as the [Triple Pattern Fragments](cite:cites ldf) (TPF) interface would be ideal.
 By itself, the TPF interface is, just like the RDF data model, atemporal.
 That is why [VTPF](cite:cites vtpf) was introduced, a TPF feature that adds versioning capabilities to the interface.